 - Call ORS and provide your Medicare number and coverage start dates over the phone.

 Do not enroll yourself or your eligible dependents in an individual Part D plan (or any plan outside of one offered by the retirement system).
-If you are currently enrolled in prescription drug coverage through the retirement system, we will enroll you in a Part D plan offered by that carrier when you age into Medicare.
+If you're currently enrolled in prescription drug coverage through the retirement system, we'll enroll you in a Part D plan offered by that carrier when you age into Medicare.

 Medicare enrollment is automatic for most people if:

-- You have paid into Medicare for 10 years.
+- They've paid into Medicare for 10 years.

 Learn more and sign up for Medicare.